 I grew up in Central Massachusetts and the greater New England area.
 As a child most of my free time was focused on catching frogs and salamanders in the many vernal pools littered throughout the local landscape.
 The more time I spent in the woods, the more I discovered that it was a part of my identity.
 Wild spaces became a sanctuary for me in my youth and continue to be of the upmost importance to me as an adult.
 Investigation and discovery in the outdoors led me to pursue a career in natural resource education and management.
 I received a Bachelors of Science degree in Wildlife and Fisheries Conservation from the University of Massachusetts in 2012.
 I am currently working towards a Masters of Arts in Biology through the University of Miami.

 In 2013 I joined the Wolf Ridge Environmental Learning Center staff as part of the graduate naturalist program.
 I stayed on for two years and became deeply rooted and enamored with the ELC campus and with the surrounding north shore of Lake Superior.
 Today I live in Finland, Minnesota and work as a forestry and wildlife technician.
 Much of my work is devoted to sustainably managing natural resources, educating others, and helping to create a more diverse and resilient landscape.
 I first began experimenting with photography by using trail cameras to monitor wildlife in college.
-The first setup was on a deer carcass and I couldn’t believe how many critters showed up to inquire!
+The first setup was on a deer carcass and I was astounded at how many critters showed up to scavenge (fisher, coyote, barred owl, mink, and fox)!
 I have been hooked on remote cameras ever since.

-When I photograph animal subjects, I am sure to practice ethics that promote positive human-wildlife relationships.
+When I photograph animal subjects, I practice ethics that promote positive human-wildlife relationships.
 I take precautions not to habituate animals or alter natural behaviors.
 All animal subjects are wild and free, unless otherwise noted (I have taken portraits of captive wildlife resident to Zoos and Learning Centers).